benbardev/benbardev.github.io/index.md

 ### What I offer

-I offer my services as a freelance Data Scienctist to solve problems using data and increase efficency in your work, saving you time.
+I offer my services as a freelance Data Scientist to solve problems using data and increase efficiency in your work, saving you time.
 I have experience working with environmental data such as weather and could easily bring this extra dimension into your project.